rahji/oscxyz/README.md

 # TouchOSC Accelerometer Data to p5js

-*Note that this README matches the initial commit, which doesn't do anything with WebSockets yet.*

 ## Description

 oscxyz is a simple OSC-to-WebSockets bridge that takes OSC messages from a client, like [TouchOSC](https://hexler.net/touchosc), and sends them to a WebSocket client, like a p5js sketch.